GeodynamicWorldBuilder/WorldBuilder/README.md

 Please do not keep it to yourself and let us know.
 Others will also profit from mistakes being found and fixed.
 Even if it is just a typo in the documentation feel free to raise an issue or, even better, make a pull request to fix the issue.

 ### Is there a way to ask a quick question or chat with the developers or other users?
-We are now also experimenting with matrix chat (#gwb:matrix.org).
-[Matrix](matrix.org) is an open source distributed chat system.
+We are now also experimenting with matrix chat ([#gwb:matrix.org](https://app.element.io/#/room/#gwb:matrix.org)).
+[Matrix](https://matrix.org) is an open source distributed chat protocol (a description of how to comunicate).
+The matrix is not limited to one client, but using the [Element](https://element.io) client is generally recommended.
+Element can be used as a desktop, mobile or web application.
 Since the main developer is already present on matrix, a special space has been created for the world builder allowing the option for multiple rooms.
-The space can be found [here](https://matrix.to/#/!vhukRUGUINnZOIutoQ:matrix.org).
-The matrix system is not limited to one client, but using the [Element](https://element.io) client is generally recommended.
-Element can be used as a dektop, mobile or web application.
+You can join the main room [here](https://app.element.io/#/room/#gwb:matrix.org).
+This is the easiest way since you can just open it in your browser.
+If you want to join the whole space in any client, use this link: [https://matrix.to/#/!vhukRUGUINnZOIutoQ:matrix.org](https://matrix.to/#/!vhukRUGUINnZOIutoQ:matrix.org).
 Feel free to join!

 ### How to cite?
 The developers of the Geodynamic World Builder request that you cite the following publication: